-IBM MQ Sink Connector Configuration Properties
+Configuration Reference for IBM MQ Sink Connector for Confluent Platform

 To use this connector, specify the name of the connector class in the connector.class configuration property.